carbon-language/carbon-lang/docs/design/generics/appendix-archetype-algorithm.md

 -   For two different associated types `X` and `Y` of the same interface `A`, `__combine__(A{.X = T}, A{.Y = U}) = A{.X = T, .Y = U}`.

-The interesting case is `combine(is A{.X = T}, is A{.X = U})` when `T` and `U`
+The interesting case is `__combine__(A{.X = T}, A{.X = U})` when `T` and `U` are different.
-are different.
 We could in principle recursively add a rewrite setting them equal, but to guarantee that the algorithm terminates, we instead give an error.
 The insight is that in this case, the error is reasonably clear.
 In cases that arise in practice, the error should be enough for the user to fix the issue.

+**Open question:** We could instead call this "unification."
+For now, I am calling it "combine" since it is unioning the constraints but intersecting the types satisfying the constraints, so neither "union" nor "intersect" seems clear.

 ### Some where clauses are preserved